Why Water is Leaking Through Your Sliding Glass Door and How to Stop It

 Enter a zip below and get matched to top-rated pros near you.

 Water leaking through a sliding glass door isn’t a new issue.
-Leaking sliding doors can result from something simple, like dirt buildup, or improper installation or damage, requiring the aid of a repair specialist.
+Leaking sliding glass doors can result from something simple, like dirt buildup, improper installation, or damage, requiring the aid of a repair specialist.
 Combine these issues with a pelting rainstorm, tornado, or hurricane, and you have a recipe for a flooded patio door track, small water leaks around the frame, and water damage in your home.

 Try not to fret—sliding patio doors may be finicky, but there’s often an easy fix if there’s leaking.
 Here’s how you can identify the common issues, what to do about them, and who to call for a professional fix.